 During the summer most lakes tend to suffer from thermal stratification, a process by which the lake water develops layers.
-On the bottom of the lake you'll have cooler, oxygen depleted water, which is separated from the warmer oxygen rich water on the surface of the lake by a layer called the thermocline.
+On the bottom of the lake, you'll have a cooler, oxygen-depleted water, which is separated from the warmer oxygen-rich water on the surface of the lake by a layer called the thermocline.
 The differences in water density at the thermocline mean that the top layer and the bottom layer are prevented from mixing, this causes harmful gasses to become trapped and oxygen levels to deplete.

 Heathland Group's diffused aeration systems pump air through the diffuser membranes and this air is then able to make its way to the lake surface in the form of millions of tiny bubbles.
 As these bubbles travel upward through the layers of thermal stratification they entrain water with them.
 This water is carried to the surface where it becomes naturally oxygenated, thus aerating your lake.

 Key features and benefits of an aerator in your lake;

 - Breaks up thermal stratification throughout the water column, allowing the entire water column to be oxygenated and eliminating highs and lows in both temperature and oxygen levels.